NinnessOtu/writeups/SECDOJO/Temple.md

 Query : event.code:(1 OR 4688) AND process.executable:(*arp.exe* OR *at.exe* OR *attrib.exe* OR *cscript.exe* OR *dsquery.exe* OR *hostname.exe* OR *ipconfig.exe* OR *nbstat.exe* OR *net.exe* OR *net1.exe* OR *netsh.exe* OR *nslookup.exe* OR *ping.exe* OR *quser.exe* OR *qwinsta.exe* OR *reg.exe* OR *runas.exe* OR *sc.exe* OR *ssh.exe* OR *systeminfo.exe* OR *taskkill.exe* OR *telnet.exe* OR *tracert.exe* OR *wscript.exe* OR *xcopy.exe* OR *whoami.exe*)
 ```

-When we filter the results by examining the created processes, we uncover some intriguing findings:
+When we filter the results by examining the created processes, we find some intriguing discoveries:

 ![Untitled](./pictures/12.png)